-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Subsoil argillic horizons are not to be interpreted as compacted.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: deep-rooted, cool season perennial bunchgrasses Sub-dominant: evergreen shrub (Lahontan sagebrush) >associated shrubs>deep-rooted, cool season, perennial forbs> fibrous, shallow-rooted, cool season, annual and perennial forbs= deep-rooted, cool season, perennial grasses Other: Additional: After wildfires, deep-rooted, cool season perennial bunchgrasses, perennial forbs and sprouting shrubs (spiny hopsage, ephedra, rabbitbrush) dominate.
-Lahontan sagebrush is removed for 5 to 10 years.
-13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers.
-14. Average percent litter cover (%) and depth (in): Between plant interspaces 20-30% and depth <1/4-in.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season, ±600 lbs/ac; Favorable years ±900 lbs/ac and unfavorable years ±350 lbs/ac.
-16. Potential invasive (including noxious) species (native and non-native).
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers. - 14.
+Average percent litter cover (%) and depth (in): Reference Plant Community: Under shrubs and between plant interspaces up to 25% - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season ± 250 lbs/ac.
+Favorable years ± 350 lbs/ac and unfavorable years ± 100 lbs/ac. - 16.
+Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, medusa head, halogeton, Russian thistle and annual mustards.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, red brome, annual mustards, Mediterranean grass, and red-stem filaree.